Our TRB since 1976.

 The Teachers Registration Board implements policies, sets professional standards and investigates complaints and grievances.

 The Board currently consists of 16 members, and the Act requires at least half the members of the Board must be teachers.
 Within the current legislation members of the Board are nominated by the Minister for Education, Department for Education, Australian Education Union, Association for Independent Schools, Catholic Education Office, Independent Education Union and the Universities of the State.

 All this could change.

 What does it mean for me?

-- Amendments to the composition of the Board so that there are NO minimum requirements for the number of teachers to be included
+- Amendments to the composition of the Board so that there is only a requirement for three teachers to be on the Board.
+These teachers will be chosen by the Minister of the day.

 - Remove the involvement of the AEU and other unions to nominate Board members.